Appearance

 Creating Tests

 Tests are the core of Pingward.
-Each test represents an HTTP request that Pingward executes on a schedule to verify your API is working correctly.
+Each test monitors an endpoint on a schedule to verify it's working correctly.
+Pingward supports five test types: HTTP, MCP Server, A2A Agent, GraphQL, and gRPC.

 Basic Configuration